PasanAbeysekara/portforlio/posts/when-to-not-use-kubernetes.md

 * If you are event-driven, consider serverless.
 * If you are containerized but small-scale, try ECS/Fargate or Cloud Run.

 Adopt Kubernetes only when the benefits outweigh the complexity.
-The right infrastructure is not the most popular—it is the one that fits your problem.
+The right infrastructure is not the most popular it is the one that fits your problem.

 ---